 Property brought into a marriage may be separate, and spouses may wish to keep things that way, but if that desire isn’t agreed upon through legally binding documents, there is a lot of room for misunderstandings, disagreements, and hurt feelings.
 Alternatively, many couples who enter marriage with an understanding that all property is shared will find themselves struggling to be as generous as their relationship ends.
 This is why it is crucial to have open communications about asset division with your partner before marriage and even more vital to do so in the wake of divorce.
 This is due in no small part because, depending on your state of residence, laws will vary regarding the two classifications of property in divorce—community property and separate property.

-In general, California law views any assets, with the exception of inheritances or gifts, or debt acquired over the course of a marriage as community property.
-Assets that were acquired prior to the marriage are considered to be separate property, and are generally not subject to division.
+In family law, “community property” is typically defined as money earned by either spouse during marriage and all property bought with those earnings.
+This means that all other assets are “separate property.”
+California law plays closely by these rules, viewing any assets, except for inheritances or gifts, or debt acquired during a marriage as community property.
+Assets that were acquired prior to the marriage are considered separate property and are generally not subject to division.
 While this seems simple enough, things can get complicated quickly.